barakplasma/sad-bastard-cookbook/content/recipes/42_Hangover_Bubble_and_Squeak.md

 - Any chopped vegetables.
 You can use frozen vegetables as well but it’ll take a bit longer.

-- Some British people will tell you that _Bubble and Squeak_ needs to include
+- Some British people will tell you that _Bubble and Squeak_ needs to include cabbage, spinach, or some other green.
+They can think that.
+We have nothing against the British people, only their fascist governments.

 ```
 Rachel learned this recipe from a